UniMath/agda-unimath/src/foundation/fundamental-theorem-of-identity-types.lagda.md

           ( is-contr-total-path a))
 ```

+### The fundamental theorem of identity types, using sections

 ```agda
 module _
   {l1 l2 : Level} {A : UU l1} {B : A → UU l2} (a : A)